Positive Markov processes in Laplace duality: Preliminaries

-In this subsection let $(E, \mathcal{E})$ and $(F, \mathcal{F})$ be measurable spaces, and let $H : E \times F \to \mathbb{R}$ be a measurable function, either positive or bounded.
-We begin by recalling some basic facts about processes that satisfy an $H$-duality relationship \eqref{eq:introHduality}, a notion that was discussed, albeit only informally, already in the Introduction.
+Let $(E, \mathcal{E})$ and $(F, \mathcal{F})$ be measurable spaces and let $H : E \times F \to [-\infty,\infty]$ be a measurable function, bounded from below or from above.
+The following $H$-duality relationship was discussed, albeit only informally, already in the Introduction, cf. \eqref{eq:introHduality}.